TheAisBack/CarND-PID-Control-Project/README.md

 ## Importance and Respective Effects of the P, I, & D components in the PID Alogrithm

-Please provide a description of the relative importance and the respective effects of the P, I, and D components in your PID algorithm.
+_Please provide a description of the relative importance and the respective effects of the P, I, and D components in your PID algorithm._

 ### P - Proportional
+Formula of Proportional is:
   error = (target value) - (sensor reading)

 ### I - Integral
+Formula of Integral is:
   integral = integral + error * dT

 ### D - Derivative